Fox Corporation (FOXA) Shares Down Despite Recent Market Volatility

-Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -0.64 compared to its previous closing price of 32.94.
-Despite this, the company has experienced a -1.24% fall in its stock price over the last five trading sessions.
+Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -1.22 compared to its previous closing price of 33.73.
+Nevertheless, the company has seen a gain of 2.46% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/09/23 that Former Fox Executive Found Guilty in FIFA Bribery Scheme

 Is It Worth Investing in Fox Corporation (NASDAQ: FOXA) Right Now?